-If you purchase a condominium, townhouse, or other type of unit with a homeowners association (HOA), you will likely also have to pay dues.
+- If you purchase a condominium, townhouse, or other type of unit with a homeowners association (HOA), you will likely have to pay dues.

 - Adjustable-rate mortgage (ARM): ARMs have a period of fixed interest, after which the interest rate and payment adjust at specific intervals.
 In general, the interest rate and monthly payment for an ARM start off lower than for a fixed-rate mortgage of the same amount.
 However, they can become higher once a few adjustments occur.
 An ARM may be a good option for people who plan to sell in a few years or expect their income to increase significantly, but it can be risky.
 If you cannot afford the payment increase, you may lose your home.

-- One of the most popular is the FHA loan.
-FHA loans are insured by the Federal Housing Administration, a division of HUD (the Department of Housing and Urban Development).
+- One of the most popular options is the FHA loan, insured by the Federal Housing Administration, a division of HUD (the Department of Housing and Urban Development).

-- These make it easier to buy a home by offering such things as down payment assistance, below-market-rate units, and/or low-interest loans.
+- These make it easier to buy a home by offering such things as down payment assistance, below-market-rate units and/or low-interest loans.